respoke/docs/src/client/javascript/guide/audio-calling.md

         }
     });

-The video call is now setup for both the local client and the remote peer.
+The audio call is now setup for both the local client and the remote peer.

-## Video Controls
+## Audio Controls

-You can hide or show video during a video call.

-    call.toggleVideo();

-Additionally, you can mute or unmute a video call's audio.
+You can mute or unmute an audio call.

     call.toggleAudio();

-Finally, you can hangup a call.
+Additionally, you can hangup a call.

     call.hangup();